‘Sea change’: Early voting and mail-in ballots upend, extend campaign

 In Texas and Hawaii, the number of early voters topped the entire turnout for 2016.

-Florida, Georgia, and other states were nearing that mark.
+Florida, Georgia and other states were nearing that mark.

-When the dust settles, Michael McDonald, who runs the Elections Project, predicts 150 million ballots could be cast.
+Michael McDonald, who runs the Elections Project, predicted that 150 million ballots could be cast this year.

 That would be roughly 65% of eligible voters and would be the highest turnout since 1908 — the year William Howard Taft was elected president.

-“This is a sea change that will be impossible to turn back in future years,” said Darrell M. West vice president and director of governance studies at the Brookings Institution.
+“This is a sea change that will be impossible to turn back in future years,” said Darrell M. West, vice president and director of governance studies at the Brookings Institution.
 “People like the convenience of mail and early voting and will want to see it continue.”

 Not everyone welcomes the change.